Yay! Your trying-for-a-baby days are about to begin. You’re ready to get to work, but is your body ready for pregnancy?

 Begin a pre-pregnancy diet

 Maintaining a healthy, balanced diet is always important for your health and well-being.
-But when you’re trying to conceive, give your body the nutrients it needs to support a healthy pregnancy.
+But when you’re getting ready to conceive, the right nutrients can improve your fertility and, eventually, support a healthy pregnancy.

 - Proteins – Protein helps support important body functions like tissue repair, hormone function and muscle building.
 It also helps you regulate your blood sugar.
 Lean proteins like fish that are low in mercury, skinless turkey or chicken, low-fat dairy, and legumes (peas, beans and lentils) help support body function while also limiting your intake of saturated fats.